 - It ensures less information to filter through.

 SEO copywriting is not all that difficult to do or understand if you determine to push your marketing skills further.
-Following this 7 SEO copywriting best practices tips will drastically improve your blog’s value and search traffic if done correctly and giving time to measure your progress.
+Following this 7 SEO copywriting best practices tips will drastically improve your blog’s value.
+And drastically increase search traffic if done correctly and giving time to measure your progress.